hannelorelongin/ACES-AcT/README.md

 (to be added)

-In addition, this work relies on third-party software & databases:

-(to be added)
+## Acknowledgements

+In our pipeline, we adapted scripts from:

+* [VIBFold](https://github.com/jasperzuallaert/VIBFold/tree/main) by Zuallaert J., available under an [MIT License](https://github.com/jasperzuallaert/VIBFold/blob/main/LICENSE): scripts `VIBFold.py`, `submit_vibfold.py` & `VIBFold_adapted_functions.py` (located in `templates`).

 ## License

 This code is freely available under an MIT license. (to add once author list final)

-Use of the third-party software, libraries or code referred to in the References section above may be governed by separate terms and conditions or license provisions.
+Use of the third-party software, libraries or code referred to in the Acknowledgements section above may be governed by separate terms and conditions or license provisions.
 Your use of the third-party software, libraries or code is subject to any such terms and you should check that you can comply with any applicable restrictions or terms and conditions before use.